ceres-solver/ceres-solver/docs/source/nnls_covariance.rst

      four dimensional quaternion used to parameterize :math:`SO(3)`, which is a three dimensional manifold.
 In cases like this, the user should use an appropriate
-     :class:`LocalParameterization`.
+     :class:`Manifold`.
 Not only will this lead to better numerical behaviour of the Solver, it will also expose the rank deficiency to the :class:`Covariance` object so that it can handle it correctly.